nfour/rram/layouts/react-redux/README.md

 - `lutils` package for cloning & merging recursively.

 The rest of the config structure is up to the data.
+Ensure that any development/machine/local specific configs are in a `.gitignore`, with an accompanying `*.template.js` to ensure reproducability.

 When configs need to be shared in both client and server, create a root config which only includes that data, as a client sharing a server config could be a security issue.